TheUnknown550/VSCode-Local-Copilot/README.md

 ### Chat Interface

+## Smart Project Context

+- The extension automatically gathers context from up to 5 key files in your workspace (README, SETUP, main, server, extension, `.py`, `.ts`, `.js`, `.md`) for every AI request.
+- It combines this with the current editor's context and selection.
+- The AI will now be able to reason about your whole project, not just the current file or cursor.

+This makes code suggestions, edits, and completions much smarter and more Copilot-like!

 1. Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`)
 2. Type "Local AI Copilot: Chat"
 3. Start chatting with your AI!